Akashpandey0/BL_2115000098/readme.md

 ### 23rd January

 - **What was taught**: Problems of 22nd were asked to complete and practice set for today was provided.
-- **What i Learned**: Understood the Arrays data structures , for both 1D and 2D.
+- **What I learned**: Understood the Arrays data structures , for both 1D and 2D.

 [Topic]